horchi/vdrOnOdroidN2Plus/README.md

 sudo mount -o loop,offset=135266304 ./ubuntu-22.04-4.9-minimal-odroid-n2-20220622.img /mnt
 ```
 Now we can access the filesystem of the image without flushing it to a card.
-### Copy the Ubuntu to the SD card below the CodeELEC installation
+### Copy the entire Ubuntu filesystem tree to the SD card below the CodeELEC installation
 ```
 mkdir -p <your-coreelec-sd-moint-point>/storage
 sudo cp -a /mnt/ <your-sd-moint-point>/storage/UBUNTU/